lugonpedro/creditas-ruby-challenge/README.md

-# creditas-ruby-challenge
+# Creditas Ruby Challenge

-This repo is based in [challenge](https://github.com/Creditas/challenge/blob/master/backend/code-challenges/ruby/README.md)
+This repo is based in [creditas challenge](https://github.com/Creditas/challenge/blob/master/backend/code-challenges/ruby/README.md)

-Install deps: `gem install bundler && bundle install`.
-Run `bundle exec rake` to run the tests, or `bundle exec rake run` to run the program.
+# README

+This README would normally document whatever steps are necessary to get the application up and running.

+Things you may want to cover:

+- Ruby version

+- System dependencies

+- Configuration

+- Database creation

+- Database initialization

+- How to run the test suite

+- Services (job queues, cache servers, search engines, etc.)

+- Deployment instructions

+- ...